agg23/openfpga-NES/README.md

 ### Palette Options

-The core has 5 palette options built in, changable in `Core Settings`.
+The core has 5 palette options built in, changable in `Core Settings/Palette`.
 The palettes are known as:

 * Kitrinx 34 by Kitrinx
 * Smooth by FirebrandX (Default)
 * Wavebeam by NakedArthur
 * Sony CXA by FirebrandX
 * PC-10 Better by Kitrinx

+You can load external palettes as well.
+This palette is stored at `Assets/nes/agg23.NES/custom.pal`, and can be selected by the sixth option (`Custom`).

+For testing, or to temporarily load a new palette, you can choose the `Load Custom Palette` option (make sure to choose `Core Settings/Palette/Custom`).
+This palette selection is temporary, and will be reset when quitting and reopening the core.

 ### Video Options